brianm998/starry_timelapse_airplane_remover/README.md

 3. apply some selection criteria to determine which outlier groups to paint over
 4. paint over selected outlier groups in each frame with pixel values from an adjecent frame

-The tricky part is step #3, trying to decide what parts of the image are airplane streaks.
+The tricky part is step #3, trying to decide what outlier groups in the image are airplane streaks.

 #### Original Approach

 My first approach was very iterative, and after much iteration ended up in a place where it worked 'pretty good'.
 This means that it got almost all of the airplane streaks, and not too many other things.

-I applied a buch of things, like data from the Hough Transform, as well as an initial histogram based statistical approach to outlier groups based upon things like size and how much the hough transform data looks like a line.
+I applied many different approaches, like data from the Hough Transform, as well as an initial histogram based statistical approach to outlier groups based upon things like size and how much the hough transform data looks like a line.
 I then did a few more passes of analyzing the outlier groups between neighboring frames, to catch smaller airplane streaks closer to the horizon based upon a similar outlier group in other frames.

-While this approach was getting better results, I ended up with a bunch of magic numbers and hard coded decisions about what should or should not be painted over.
+While this approach was getting better results, I ended up with a bunch of magic numbers and hard coded decisions about edge cases.
 Without any real source of what is or what is not an airplane streak, there was a lot of guessing involved.

 #### Manual Visual Determination